vboyev-MSFT/defender-docs/defender-xdr/streaming-api-storage.md

 ## Data types mapping

-In order to get the data types for our events properties do the following:
+To get the data types for events properties, follow these steps:

 1. Go to the [Microsoft Defender portal](https://go.microsoft.com/fwlink/p/?linkid=2077139) and sign in.